 October 6th 1981, Sadat is seated just three rows behind the military facade where a victory parade was held in Cairo to commemorate the eighth anniversary of Egypt’s crossing into the Suez Canal.
 Sadat was surrounded by layers of his security detail.
 When the Egyptian Air Force Mirage Jets flew overhead, members of the Egyptian military began to follow each other out of an army truck parked just a mere 50 feet away from the facade where Sadat was seated.
 One truck contained the assassination squad, led by Lieutenant Khalid Islambouli.
 They immediately began firing into the facade, Sadat’s nephew Talaat El Sadat later said, “The president thought the killers were part of the show when they approached the stands firing, so he stood saluting them”.
 Sadat was hit in the first volley, and members seated at the facade began throwing their chairs at their assailants.
 Sadat and ten others were killed outright or suffered fatal wounds, including Major General Hassan Allam, Khalfan Nasser Mohammed (a general from the Omani delegation), Eng.
 Samir Helmy Ibrahim, Al Anba’ Samuel, Mohammed Yousuf Rashwan (the presidential photographer), Saeed Abdel Raouf Bak.

-The assassination began a new revolution within the Arab world of sorts.
-The ideology of Arab Nationalism was long dead, as a new movement had began, Pan-Islamism.
-The ideology of Ibn Tammiyah, Islamic scholar of the 12 century, the ideology of Ibn Hanbal, Islamic scholar of the 9th century and the early works of Sayyid Qutb had began to transform not just Egypt, but to Saudi Arabia, already under the foundation of Muhamad abd ibn-Wahab (Wahhabi Islam), as well as Afghanistan during the Soviet invasion creating a unified Islamic ummah headed under the ideological direction of Abdallah Azzam and his “defensive jihad’.
-All of these influences would begin creating movements thru-ought the Arab world that would continue onto the present day.
-Influenced by U.S-Israeli foreign policy, there seems to be no end to the Islamists ideological direction, even under the assault of drone strikes of countries once prosperous under Pan-Arabism.
+The assassination began a new revolution within the Islamist generations.
+The ideology of Arab Nationalism was long dead, a new movement had began, Pan-Islamism.
+An ideology influenced by the tautology of Ibn Tammiyah, Islamic scholar of the 12 century, the ideology of Ibn Hanbal, Islamic scholar of the 9th century and the early works of Sayyid Qutb had began to transform not just Egypt, but to Saudi Arabia, and Bahrain.
+Even Afghanistan.
+After the Soviets had invaded it had given momentum and the rise of “defensive jihad” purported by a Palestinian imam, Abdullah Yusef Azzam.
+Soon other islamist groups would start operating thru-ought the Arab world that would continue to the present day.
+At the current moment many of the islamist organizations seem to be heavily motivated by U.S-Israeli foreign policy, and there seems to be no end to the Islamists ideological direction, even under the assault of drone strikes of countries that were once made prosperous under Pan-Arabism.

 The “Tawheed” of the Islamic community continues to battle two fronts, one from the extremist perspective who sees only the Mujhid-Jihadist world and those from the foreign policy perspective (U.S & Israel) of interjecting into Arab politics.
 The end result is yet to be seen, but the future of the Arab world is currently under the direct threats of endless foreign led destabilization and internal sectarianism.
 The Jihad continues.